 How To Fold My Heart With Stripes (2013), 24″ x 30″, latex, graphite, red and blue pencil, and ink on linen

 Through the people and place in our lives, we come to understand who we are and create our personal narratives, our identity and our sense of belonging.
-As a gay, only child from a small Southern military family, I have led a nomadic and isolated lifestyle.
-I have called over a dozen locations home.
-Now, with a 9-month old son, living in a state that does not recognize my marriage, I find myself grappling with issues of family, identity, home, locality, otherness, and the need for community more than ever.
-How can these ideas be visualized?
-What form do they take as they shift and evolve over time and space?
+How can identity be visualized?
+What form does it take as it shifts and evolves over time and space?

 SELECTED WORKS (view a full listing of these works)